Blog · Review Essay · Last reviewed June 19, 2026

 For an AI image or video tool, that means asking what styles are default, what provenance is preserved, what training sources are disclosed, what edits remain visible, what watermarks or content credentials survive export, and what kinds of synthetic realism the tool makes cheap.
 For an AI writing assistant, it means asking what tone it normalizes, what evidence it drops, what uncertainty it smooths away, what sources it can inspect, and whether revision history can be audited.
 For an enterprise agent, it means asking which tools it can call, which files it can retrieve, which memories it can form, which actions require consent, and which logs remain available after the task is done.

 Software took command by becoming the environment in which media exists.
 AI takes command when that environment can synthesize, rank, route, and act while presenting itself as help.
 The answer is not nostalgia for pre-digital media.
-It is operational literacy: knowing the defaults, the workflow, the data path, the permissions, the supply chain, the provenance record, and the exit.
+It is operational literacy: knowing the defaults, the workflow, the data path, the permissions, the supply chain, the provenance record, the human review path, and the exit.

 Manovich's contribution is to make the obvious strange again.
 The tools we use to make culture are also tools for deciding what culture can become.